laspp/digital_design/06-VGA.md

   - For 640x480 resolution, we need a mod-800 counter
   - the counter is incremented every pixel_tick and on the rising edge of the clock signal
 - How to generate the output signals:
-  - the HSYNC signal is high when the counter is in the range [0, BP+DT+FP], otherwise it is low
+  - the HSYNC signal is high when the counter is in the range [0, BP+DT+FP-1], otherwise it is low
   - the EOL signal is high when the counter reaches the value 799
   - the HVIDEO_ON signal is high when the counter is in the range [BP, BP+DT-1]